i0Ek3/checkcheckcheck/README.md

 ## How To

-According your own situation to change test.sh and main.py.
-After that, run `./test.sh`.
+According your own situation to change build.sh and main.py.
+After that, run `./build.sh`.

 ## TODO